mirekphd/gbdt-algos-performance-tests/README.md

 The comparisons of model training times are only justified within the same data shape (not just the total number of cells), because training times differ significantly between different shapes (cf. the negative impact of increasing the number of columns).

 ### Hardware and software
-The hardware and software used for these tests are specified independently within each dated subfolder with results.
+The hardware and software used for these tests are specified independently within each versioned subfolder with test results.